There’s a lot to talk about when it comes to driving in Norway, so here we go!

-This may sound strange but the safest place to pass vehicles was in tunnels.
-Tunnels are usually straight for long periods of time and it’s easy to see an oncoming vehicle’s headlights.
+This may sound strange, but tunnels were the safest places to pass vehicles.
+Tunnels are usually straight for long periods, and it’s easy to see an oncoming vehicle’s headlights.

 Gas/petrol stations in Norway are… interesting…

-I’ll lead with this: every gas station we went into had an American diner theme inside.
-Like red and white vinyl booths and hot dogs rolling on hot metal rollers in a glass case on the counter type of thing.
+I’ll lead with this: every gas station we entered had an American diner theme.
+Like red and white vinyl booths and hot dogs rolling on hot metal rollers in a glass case on the counter.